Tower in Japan with Mt. Fuji in the background

 Along with the volcanoes come two related natural disasters: tsunamis and earthquakes.
 A combination of these caused the Fukushima disaster.

 You can’t plan around earthquakes and volcanic eruptions, though it’s always a good idea to do a quick internet search before you leave.
+Booking your trip with travel insurance can help you recover if something does happen.

 Fortunately, disaster response in Japan is quick and efficient.
 As Varga says, “In an emergency, officials will tell you what to do.
 Always follow their instructions.”